Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Pulsar terms in CW analyses

 is sensitive to the intrinsic frequency \(f\), its time derivative \(\dot{f}\), and higher derivatives. \citet{corbincornish2010} showed that including the pulsar term and treating the pulsar distance as a parameter can double the effective signal power and significantly improve recovery of intrinsic binary parameters, including the chirp mass, when the frequency evolution is measurable. \citet{Mingarelli2012} emphasized that the pulsar term provides a direct view of the same SMBHB thousands of years earlier in its inspiral.
 In principle, a coherent Earth plus pulsar analysis can then constrain mass ratio and spins through the imprint of higher order post-Newtonian and spin effects in the phase, provided that the signal is strong enough and the system is sufficiently close to merger.

-Second, pulsar terms can sharpen sky localization and source geometry. \citet{Lee2011} carried out a Fisher matrix study of single source parameter estimation and found that the pulsar term is essential for accurate sky localization in the high signal to noise regime..
-The time delays \(\tau_a \propto L_a (1 + \hat{\Omega}\cdot\hat{p}_a)\) and the way the pulsar term projects onto each pulsar effectively create additional baselines and angular structure, improving constraints on the sky position, inclination, and polarization angle once \(L_a\) is under control.
+Second, pulsar terms can sharpen sky localization and source geometry. \citet{Lee2011} carried out a Fisher matrix study of single-source parameter estimation and found that the pulsar term is essential for accurate sky localization in the high signal-to-noise regime.
+The time delays \(\tau_a \propto L_a (1 + \hat{\bm{\Omega}}\cdot\hat{\bm{p}}_a)\) and the way the pulsar term projects onto each pulsar effectively create additional baselines and angular structure, improving constraints on the sky position, inclination, and polarization angle once \(L_a\) is under control.

 Third, there is a potential bright siren application.
 If one can measure \(f\) and \(\dot{f}\) from the combined Earth-and-pulsar phase evolution, then in GR these quantities are tied to the chirp mass and luminosity distance. \citet{Mingarelli2012} discussed how coherent Earth plus pulsar observations could, in principle, be used to infer both masses and spins of SMBHBs.